 However, if someone leaves a company to assume the same position in another company, you need to take a close look at your employee retention efforts.
 This scenario indicates that something is amiss, compelling the employee to go through the trouble of pursuing other job opportunities for potentially the same compensation.

-According to Business.com, if your organization has a bad employee turnover rate, one of more than 15%, you should sound the alarm bells.
-The most logical actions would be improving your company culture and/or compensation package.
+According to Business.com, if your organization has a bad employee turnover rate, one of more than 15% calculated on annual turnover, you should sound the alarm bells.
+The most logical action would be to improve your company culture and/or compensation package.

 Industries with the Highest Employee Turnover Rates